-The Budapest Open Access Initiative (BOAI) made its 20th anniversary on February 2022.
-In 2002, the Initiative started the movement promoting the self-archiving of peer-reviewed scholarly journal publications and a new generation of open-access journals.
-The rationale was that because of Internet technologies, the fruit of research in scholarly journals could be shared with unrestricted access to it by all scientists, scholars, teachers, students, and anyone curious:
+The Budapest Open Access Initiative (BOAI) had its 20th anniversary on February 2022.2 Back in 2002, the Initiative facilitated the open access movement as a newly emerging academic publishing paradigm in a digital age by promoting the self-archiving of peer-reviewed scholarly journal publications and a new generation of open-access journals.
+The rationale was that because of the affordances of Internet technologies, the fruit of research in academic journals could be shared with unrestricted access by all scientists, scholars, teachers, students, and anyone curious.

 Refining and Reorienting – 20 Years Later